Is it normal for condoms to slip a little?

 What is the smallest size of condoms?

 While you might have seen joke condoms and mini condoms the size of thimbles, the smallest size of condoms that have been manufactured as genuine condoms is 45mm in nominal width.
-We sell MY.SIZE Pro 45mm condoms, which offer a snug fit.
+We sell MY.SIZE Pro 45mm condoms, which offer a snug fit for those seeking a suitable extra small condom.

 Are smaller condoms better?